1994–95 Hartford Whalers season: Off-season

 The Whalers signed free agent Jimmy Carson on July 13.
-Carson split the 1993-94 season between the Los Angeles Kings and Vancouver Canucks, as he scored 14 goals and 28 points in 59 games.
-Carson's best NHL season was in 1987-88 with the Kings, when he scored 55 goals and 107 points in 80 games.
+Carson split the 1993–94 season between the Los Angeles Kings and Vancouver Canucks, as he scored 14 goals and 28 points in 59 games.
+Carson's best NHL season was in 1987–88 with the Kings, when he scored 55 goals and 107 points in 80 games.
 On August 9, 1988, Carson was traded to the Edmonton Oilers in a blockbuster trade in which Wayne Gretzky was traded to Los Angeles.

 On August 18, the Whalers signed restricted free agent Steven Rice from the Edmonton Oilers.
-In 63 games, Rice scored 17 goals and 32 points during the 1993-94 season.
+In 63 games, Rice scored 17 goals and 32 points during the 1993–94 season.
 As compensation for signing Rice, Hartford sent Bryan Marchment to the Oilers on August 30.

-The Whalers acquired Glen Wesley from the Boston Bruins in a trade on August 26, sending their first round draft picks in the 1995 NHL Entry Draft, 1996 NHL Entry Draft and 1997 NHL Entry Draft to the Bruins.
-Wesley scored 14 goals and 58 points in 81 games during the 1993-94 season.
-He was drafted third overall by Boston in the 1987 NHL Entry Draft, and had accumulated 77 goals and 307 points in 537 games since beginning his career in the 1987-88 season.
+The Whalers acquired Glen Wesley from the Boston Bruins in a trade on August 26, sending their first round draft picks in the 1995 NHL entry draft, 1996 NHL entry draft and 1997 NHL entry draft to the Bruins.
+Wesley scored 14 goals and 58 points in 81 games during the 1993–94 season.
+He was drafted third overall by Boston in the 1987 NHL entry draft, and had accumulated 77 goals and 307 points in 537 games since beginning his career in the 1987–88 season.

-Following the 1994-95 NHL lockout, which postponed the start of the season until January 1995, the Whalers participated in the waiver draft on January 18.
+Following the 1994–95 NHL lockout, which postponed the start of the season until January 1995, the Whalers participated in the waiver draft on January 18.
 Hartford selected Brian Glynn from the Vancouver Canucks and Kelly Chase from the St. Louis Blues.
-Glynn split the 1993-94 season with the Ottawa Senators and Canucks, scoring two goals and 15 points in 64 games.
+Glynn split the 1993–94 season with the Ottawa Senators and Canucks, scoring two goals and 15 points in 64 games.
 In 17 playoff games with Vancouver, Glynn had three assists.
-Chase played in 68 games with the Blues during the 1993-94, scoring two goals and seven points, along with 278 penalty minutes.
+Chase played in 68 games with the Blues during 1993–94, scoring two goals and seven points, along with 278 penalty minutes.